craquinterogo/quantitative_finance/LLM/mcp-server/README.md

 ## Configuration

 A `mcp.json` file requires to be created to work as workspace server, with the content as shown below.
-More details about connection from Github Copilot in Agent mode [here](https://code.visualstudio.com/docs/copilot/chat/mcp-servers){:target="_blank" rel="noopener"}.
+More details about connection from Github Copilot in Agent mode [here](https://code.visualstudio.com/docs/copilot/chat/mcp-servers).

 ```json
 {